seikyoe/code-an-engineer/README.md

 ## Key Features ✨

-*   **Visual Learning:** Utilizes Manim animations to illustrate complex concepts in a clear and engaging manner.
+*   **Visual Learning:** Provides visual aids to illustrate complex concepts in a clear and engaging manner.
 *   **JEE Focused:** Content is tailored to the JEE syllabus.
 *   **Interactive Pages:** HTML-based interactive pages for a user-friendly experience.
 *   **Offline Access:** Once downloaded, the content can be accessed offline.

 ## Contribution Guidelines 🤝

 Contributions are welcome!
-If you have ideas for new animations, improvements to existing content, or bug fixes, please follow these guidelines:
+If you have ideas for new content, improvements to existing content, or bug fixes, please follow these guidelines:

 1.  **Fork the repository.**
 2.  **Create a new branch for your changes.**